 Focus on the present moment: One of the benefits of an absurdist perspective is that it helps us to let go of the past and the future and focus on the present moment.
 Rather than dwelling on the past or worrying about the future, embrace the present and fully find joy in small things.

 Find meaning in your way: While searching for meaning may be futile, that doesn’t mean we can’t find our sense of purpose or fulfillment.
 Experiment with different activities, hobbies, and pursuits until you find something that brings you joy and a sense of purpose.

 Embrace the unknown: The inherent meaninglessness of life can be unsettling, but it can also be exhilarating.
 Embracing the unknown and the unpredictability of life can be a liberating experience, as it allows us to let go of the need for control and enjoy the ride.

-Seek out beauty and wonder: Even amid absurdity, there is still beauty and wonder in the world.
-Make an effort to seek out these things and find joy in life’s simple pleasures, such as nature, art, or spending time with loved ones.
+Seek out beauty and wonder: Even amid absurdity, there is still beauty and wonder.
+Try to seek out these things and find joy in life’s simple pleasures, such as nature, art, or spending time with loved ones.

 Take responsibility for your own happiness: Since we must create our own meaning in an absurd world, it is up to us to find happiness and fulfillment.
 This can be a daunting task, but it is also empowering.
 Take control of your own happiness, and don’t rely on external factors or other people to provide it for you.

 Practice gratitude: Gratitude is a powerful tool for finding meaning and joy in life.
 Make a daily practice of noticing and expressing gratitude for the things you have, no matter how small or insignificant they may seem.

 Finding comfort in connection with others: While searching for meaning is ultimately a solitary journey, connecting with others with similar perspectives can be comforting.
 Seek out like-minded individuals or join a group or community that resonates with your absurdist point of view.